Arjan Peço

-Arjan Peço (born 26 April 1975) is an Albanian football coach and former player who was the head coach of Basel U-21 and currently the first-team coach for Ligue 1 club Nice.
+Arjan Peço (born 26 April 1975) is an Albanian football coach and former player, who is currently first-team coach Dornach.

 Club career

 During a playing than span 16 years, Peço played for Dinamo and Partizani in Albania, and Delémont, Yverdon, Concordia and Laufen in Switzerland.

 International career

 Peço made his debut for Albania in an April 1996 friendly match against Bosnia and earned a total of 13 caps, scoring no goals.
 His final international was a January 2002 Bahrain Tournament match against Bahrain.

 Managerial career

 Since 2011 he has been working for Basel in the academy.
 In summer 2017 he was appointed head coach of Basel U-21.
 He left the post in 2020.